All Episodes

 Yeah, lots of different branches.

-There's always little bit of rules, and there's so many different branches of it where they wear bit bit different clothes, bit different hats, do things a bit differently.
+There's always a little bit of rules and there's so many different branches of it where they wear bit different clothes, bit different hats, do things a bit differently.

-When the Anabaptists became a thing, they basically got they were like a minority for a little bit.
+It's like, so, so when the Anabaptists became a thing, they basically like, they were like a minority for a little bit.

 Have you ever seen Back to the Future?